Europe → Slovakia → Bratislava → The Volkswagen factory

-The diesel engines can be considered overall as reliable, if you are using them on longer journeys and if you maintain them properly of course.
+The diesel engines can be considered as overall reliable – if you are using them on longer journeys and if you maintain them properly of course.

 -One of the unexpected issues is related to the failed Adblue heater.
 In this case the check engine light will come on and if you put the car on the diagnostic computer then you get a specific code which indicates problem with this adblue heater – P205A , P205B, P205C fault codes.
 The good thing is that this issue should be at least in the US covered by a warranty for 10 years or 120 000 mi and not all of these cars are equipped with this adblue system-only the facelifted cars made from 2014 should have the adblue system.

--Lastly there are rare cases of faulty Bosch CP4 high pressure fuel pumps in these engines.
+-Lastly there are occasional cases of faulty Bosch CP4 high pressure fuel pumps in these engines.
 This HPFP can fail because of the different fuel used in the US or Eastern EU, and if it fails it will throw tiny metal particles in the fuel system and thus destroying the injectors.
 You can find more information about this problem in the used BMW X5 F15 review.

-“If you want a peace of mind then at 200 000 km it’s definitely good to replace the timing chain as a preventive maintenance, approx. 5 000€ to change the timing chain mechanism at the dealer, at an independent mechanic it will be most probably half of this price”
+“If you want a peace of mind then at 200 000 km it’s definitely good to replace the timing chain as a preventive maintenance – approx. 5 000€ to change the timing chain mechanism at the dealer, at an independent mechanic it will be most probably half of this price”